 Nope.
 Not a quick fix.
 Can’t fix bad leadership or lousy management or bad hires or dodgy contract terms or even the leaking tap in our office’s cafeteria.
 Agile is not a magic pill or a wand (HP fan alert!).
 It’s a process of change that requires time, effort and excellent leadership skills.

 Misconception No. 4: Agile will aid in micromanagement.

 Agile upholds the principles of transparency and accountability but it doesn’t expect the managers to become nosy.
 Micromanagement is the opposite of Agile.
-The reason that most of the Agile based methodologies talk specifically about self-organizing and cross functional teams is because they want the teams to have the autonomy and authority to take decisions for the collective benefit.
+The reason that most of the Agile-based methodologies talk specifically about self-organizing and cross-functional teams is that they want the teams to have the autonomy and authority to make decisions for the collective benefit.
 We can’t stand near the SCRUM board and reorder stories in the middle of a sprint and no hourly reports for anyone.
 Also, nobody can write 150 emails a day while developing software!